 - To make the filling in a large frying pan heat up 2 tablespoons of the oil and fry the onions over a medium heat until golden.
 Add the meat, increase the heat and continue cooking, stirring often, for 8-10 minutes or until all the water has evaporated.
 Add the seasoning (be generous with the pepper), combine with the roasted squash and transfer the mixture into a blender.
 Blend until the mixture starts coming together and getting sticky.
 Taste to see if more seasoning is needed and set aside.

-- Divide the dough into 3 parts (easier to work with) and roll out one part (keeping the other 2 covered) on a lightly floured surface as thinly as possible, 2-3 mm in thickness (don't worry, the dough is quite elastic and won't tear easily).
+- Divide the dough into 3 parts (easier to work with) and roll out one part (keeping the other 2 covered) on top of a very lightly floured surface as thinly as possible, 2-3 mm in thickness (don't worry, the dough is quite elastic and won't tear easily).
 Using a glass with a diameter of about 7 cm make round shapes (gather up the excess dough and add to the other dough part).

 - Place a small amount of the filling (about a teaspoon) in the middle of the round dough shape (if the dough is sticking to the work surface use a knife to help it come off but take care not to tear it).
 With tips of your fingers stick the edges of the dumpling together, using your pinky to gently push the filling away from the edges and remove any air bubbles - go over the edge twice for each dumpling (your fingertips should be dry so it's a good idea to keep a sheet of paper towel near you to wipe them if they get sticky).